How to Fix An Air Mattress Leak: Tips & Best Products for 2022

 How long will my air mattress last after I fix a tear?

-That will be dependent on the size of the tear as well as the frequency of your use.
-Air mattresses intended for travel will likely need to be replaced shortly after a serious tear even with a DIY fix.
+That will depend on the size of the tear and the frequency of your use.
+Air mattresses intended for travel will likely need to be replaced shortly after a serious tear, even with a DIY fix.

 Will hot glue damage my air mattress?